HR for Small Businesses

 There are options for the best way to set up HR for small businesses, so it’s important to evaluate what will be the best option for your organization and what will be the best tool to help you reach your goals.

 There are a lot of options that vary in terms of what they can help with and how robust they are.
 A consideration when implementing HR software is the time and resources you’ll need to spend to get your company’s information loaded.
 Depending on the amount of data and the type of software, this can be a time-consuming process.

-Professional Employer Organization (PEO)
+Option 2: Professional Employer Organization (PEO)

 Working with a PEO could limit some of your autonomy as a business owner and in many cases still requires you to work directly with employees regarding certain issues.
-There are a lot of different PEOs available so it’s important to do your research to make sure that the one you choose is the best fit for your business.
+There are a lot of different PEOs available, so it’s important to do your research to make sure that the one you choose is the best fit for your business.

 Hiring someone to work full time in house can be more costly than some of the other solutions discussed.
 In addition, depending on responsibilities and the number of employees, one individual may not be sufficient for business needs, which means this option is frequently a lower-priority investment than something like a PEO or comprehensive Human Resource Information System (HRIS).

 Another common option is outsourcing.
 Companies can choose to outsource a single or several HR functions.
 There are many companies that focus solely on payroll processing, or HR consultants that help with benefits, training and development or employee relations.
 Some companies, both small and large, work on larger-scale projects like high employee turnover or low morale.